mmmsued/mesecons_blockwires/README.md

 # Mesecons Blockwire

 **Description:** The mod »mesecons_blockwires« is an extension to the mod package »mesecons« (http://mesecons.net/ - see below).
-It adds blocks, which look like default nodes (for example "dirt_with_grass") but pass the signal from switches, treadplates, etc. in all directions.
+It adds blocks, which look like default nodes (for example »dirt_with_grass«) but pass the signal from switches, treadplates, etc. in all directions.
 So you can build more elegantly because there are no open wires to see.

 <img src="screenshot.png">